pydanny/presentations/scaling-one-to-billions/2022-djangocon-eu.md

 ---

-# [fit] In other words
+# [fit] Does this project:

-- Does this make the obscenely rich get richer?
+- Promote falsehood over truth?
-- Does this subvert election processes?
+- Subvert election processes?
-- Does this intrude on individual sovreignty?
+- Intrude on individual sovreignty?
-- Does this reinforce the fossil fuel industry?
+- Reinforce the fossil fuel industry?
-- Does this hurt our future?
+- In other words, does this hurt our future?

 ---